jaromir-sukuba/a-p-prog/README.md

 # Programmer for 8-bit PIC devices built upon AVR (or Arduino)

 For [Micro progmeter](https://github.com/jaromir-sukuba/micro_progmeter) project I want to deliver full set of open-source materials, but it would be shame if folks trying to replicate the project would have to buy another programmer to flash the PIC MCU, so I decided to do a little bit of brain stretching and implement PIC16F1xxx programmer with...
 Arduino.
-I can't say I lvoe this platform, but it is low cost and available.
+I really can't say I love this platform, but it is low cost and available.
 Together with SDCC compiler this serves as completely open-source basis for many 8-bit PIC devices.

-The current project status: Programmer working, sources need cleanup, perhaps rework of its structure.
+The current project status: Programmer working, sources need cleanup, perhaps rework of its structure (it grew out of its simple structure).

 ## Hardware